litterat/litterat-pep/README.md

 ### ToData interface

-The **ToData** interface adds a toData method to a class so that the developer can modify the projected form of the class.
+The **ToData** interface adds a toData method to a class so that the developer can modify the toData form of the class.
 For example, the following Location object projects LocationData converting the format of the data.
-The LocationData implements the toObject interface to return the Location object.
 The matching constructor is annotated with @Data to allow the library to find both toData and toObject functions.

 ```java